-This assumption applies both to claims awards and legal costs.
+The assumption for wage inflation applies both to claims awards and legal costs.

 9.2.2 Superimposed inflation

 Superimposed inflation is a term commonly used by Australian actuaries to measure the rate at which average claims costs escalate in excess of a base (usually wage) inflation measure.